how to become a neurologist

 After graduation, candidates can choose from the two best options in the field.

-• Option 1: Candidates post a bachelor’s degree can get jobs in an entry-level capacity.
-They can continue their education by enrolling in a master’s programme after gaining some experience.
+• Option 1: Candidates with a bachelor’s degree can get jobs in an entry-level capacity.
+After gaining some experience, they can continue their education by enrolling in a master’s program.

 • Option 2: Candidates can choose a master’s degree curriculum after their undergraduate studies.
-After completing a master’s degree programme, individuals are employable in the sector.
+After completing a master’s degree program, individuals are employable in the sector.

 • Fellowship in Neurology